mainstream99/docs/src/pages/deep-linked-ads/mytarget.md

 ## Overview

 This guide will walk you through how to integrate [MyTarget](https://target.my.com/) with Branch.
-It is best to familiarize yourself with Branch Universal Ads product first by following [this documentation](pages/deep-linked-ads/branch-universal-ads.md) first.

 Universal Ads provides everything you need for complete tracking, including rich data for the MyTarget Engine to opimtize against.